(Updated Dec 2014)

 Going down through Taupo and the Tongariro National Park (do stop and go for a walk if you have time – it is spectacular ‘high country’) you come to Taihape, Gumboot City.
 A few minutes down the road is The Wool Company.

-A large barn store clearly marked, you can’t miss it going down State Highway 1.
+A large barn store clearly marked, you can’t miss it as you travel down State Highway 1 towards Wellington.
 In particular, I recommend you avail yourself of some of their yummy possum merino yarn.

 If you are travelling the route from Napier to Palmerston North/Wellington, there’s a little store called Michelle’s Wool’n’Things in Woodville on the main road going through the town.
 Obviously catering to the tourist, as they have tourist-style items in there, she also carries very well-priced New Zealand yarns, including Millspun and some other brands I haven’t come across before, such as Kairanga Handcrafts.
 It’s worth a stop if you’re passing that way.
 Just a couple of shops down is a second-hand bookstore, Windmill.
 I found a few knitting book treasures in there.